 - Fourteen students were honored with Experiential Education Student Awards

 - An intern course in the liberal arts was introduced to students in the liberal arts

 Career Status of Graduates:

-- The total acceptance rate for 2015 graduates who pursued graduate school was 99%.
-(Acceptance Rates: College of Arts & Sciences -98%; College of Education & Human Services – 100%; Stillman School of Business – 100%; School of Diplomacy & International Relations – 100%; Immaculate Conception Seminary School of Theology – 100%).
+- The total acceptance rate for 2016 graduates who pursued graduate school was 99%.
+(Acceptance Rates: College of Arts and Sciences - 96%; College of Education and Human Services – 100%; Stillman School of Business – 91%; School of Diplomacy and International Relations – 100%; Immaculate Conception Seminary School of Theology – 100%).

 - 459 organizations attended career recruiting events that included the On-Campus Interview Program and multi-school career fair collaborations.
 Campus recruiting events targeted specific industries and included: the annual Science and Healthcare Professions Networking Forum, Nursing Career Fair, Communications Career Fair, Sports, Entertainment and Marketing Forum, and our annual Fall and Spring Career Fairs.
 Multí-school collaborations included the Big East Networking forum held a Madison Square Garden in New York City and two virtual career fairs.

 - 113 organizations attended industry specific networking forums that were designed to increase students' networking, communication and interpersonal skills.